konnyoung/kennyy/README.md

    </a>
 </p>

 Kenny is a multilingual Discord music bot built with `discord.py`, Wavelink, and Lavalink.
-It delivers reliable playback, a polished slash-command UX, and an optional Flask dashboard while keeping configuration and secrets in environment files.
+It delivers reliable playback and a polished slash-command UXs.

 > Replace `YOUR_CLIENT_ID` with the value you expose via `DISCORD_CLIENT_ID` before sharing the invite link.